 The course features a series of practical tutorials in which participants carry out exercises, further developing skills learnt during the course.

 Data from the Office of National Statistics is imported into QGIS and joined to existing polygon data to form a georeferenced layer showing energy usage.
 A style is then developed to enable the data to be easily visualised.

 Participants will learn how to import data from a spreadsheet, join tables, use SQL queries to find features and create a meaningful style.

 Participants will interrogate a digital terrain model (DTM) to determine the ground elevations of points of interest and generate cross section profiles.

 Participants will learn how to reproject, crop and style raster layers, including the generation of relief shadings.

 Tutorial 3 uses out-of-copyright mapping to compare the extent of the city of Brighton over time.
-After source mapping has been georeferenced, the extent of urbanisation will be digitised using Quantum GIS' vector editing features.
+After source mapping has been georeferenced, the extent of urbanisation will be digitised using QGIS' vector editing features.
 The historical extent will then be compared to a current map

 Participants will learn how to georeference digital images, digitise new vector features and edit the geometry of existing features.